 As from 1.1.2012, cats imported to Finland are not required to have the tapeworm treatment.
 According to present knowledge, cats are not thought to be part of the parasite’s life cycle.

 11. I will be returning with my dog from a holiday in Central Europe.
-In which country should the dog be administered the tapeworm medication?
+In which country should the dog be administered the tapeworm treatment?

-On your return trip a veterinarian in any country of transit can administer the tapeworm medication to the dog, as long as the medication is administered 1–5 days (24-120 hours) before returning to Finland.
-Livsmedelsverket recommends that the medication be administered in the last country before crossing the border to Finland.
+On your return trip a veterinarian in any country of transit can administer the tapeworm treatment to the dog, as long as the treatment is administered 1-5 days (24-120 hours) before returning to Finland.
+The Finnish Food Authority recommends that the treatment should be administered in the last country before crossing the border to Finland.